 What can vegans eat in Greece?
-A list of vegan summer foods Posted by Ourania on Jul 21, 2014 in Culture, Travelling, Vocabulary
+A list of vegan summer foods Posted by Ourania on Jul 21, 2014 in Culture, Vocabulary

 Most foreigners have connected Greek food to seafood, fish, cheese and meat.
 It’s true that the most typical dishes, such as souvlaki (σουβλάκι), moussaka (μουσακάς) and Greek salad (χωριάτικη σαλάτα) are animal-based products and cannot be consumed by vegans.

 Traditional Greek cuisine is based on the fasting periods during which people were not allowed to consume animal products, so the list of “animal free” dishes is really long.
 The ingredients and cooking method may vary, however there’s always one rule to follow: to use seasonal fruits and vegetables.
 I’m not a nutritionist, so there will be no lecture about the value of fresh products.
 I can only assure you that if you are vegan you won’t be disappointed by the Greek cuisine.
 If superfoods are part of your daily diet mind that you can find them only in urban areas or in touristy islands.
 If you want to taste something different though you can do so anywhere.

 This is a list of the most popular vegan dishes.
 They are related to summertime and one cannot leave Greece without tasting at least one of them!